 The minimalist movement is almost exactly what it sounds like; people living a minimalist lifestyle aim to own as little as possible for the sake of having a simpler, lower-stress life.
 What motivates people to adopt the minimalist lifestyle varies from person to person.
 Some people strive to own less for environmental reasons, others claim they do it to avoid financial burdens, and still others cite the impact of owning less on their mental health.

 People tend to adopt the minimalist philosophy to varying degrees.
-Most people tend to opt just for owning less “stuff” that ends up cluttering up their home anyway, without often being used.
+Most people tend to opt just for owning less “stuff” that ends up cluttering up their home or apartment anyway, without often being used.
 However, some people take it to an extreme, being able to fit all their possessions into a few small bags or boxes and living in houses or apartments under a few hundred square feet.
 Just because some people reduce the number of clothing items or books they own to such an extreme doesn’t mean that you have to get rid of everything to live a minimalist lifestyle.

 Tips For Adding Minimalism To Your Life

 - Opt for quality over quantity: Buying higher quality products means you won’t need to buy as many replacement products over time, and you’ll use what you have more often.

 - Start with one category: By starting with a capsule wardrobe or even one room in your house, you can get more comfortable with the concept of living with less.

 - Purge regularly: The easiest way to get used to letting go of items is to do it often.
 Try to go through the items you own on a regular basis to get more comfortable with the process.
 Every little bit adds up!